 When the Colonial Garden Club of Hollis was organized in 1966, it was the desire and intent of the founders to provide a forum where knowledge as well as the joys of gardening could be shared.
 Surrounded by the natural beauty of New England, the Club has been dedicated to helping maintain and enhance the beauty of Hollis, New Hampshire.

-The Colonial Garden Club achieved more than the original founders dared to dream, including many landscaping projects throughout the community like Hollis Social Library, Hollis Town Hall, Farley Building, Always Ready Engine House, and Monument Square.
-Contributions have also been made to many other community projects over the years, including the Nissitissit Land Fund, Town Hall Restoration, Ambulance Fund, Clean Up Day, and the Therapeutic Garden for Home, Health, and Hospice.
+The Colonial Garden Club achieved more than the original founders dared to dream, including many landscaping projects throughout the community like Hollis Social Library, Hollis Town Hall, Farley Building, Always Ready Engine House, Town Common, Monument Square and the Lawrence Barn.
+Contributions have also been made to many other community projects over the years, including the Nissitissit Land Fund, Town Hall Restoration, Ambulance Fund, Clean Up Day, the Therapeutic Garden for Home, Health, and Hospice, the Hollis Historical Society and various Eagle Scout projects.
+Working in cooperation with Beaver Brook Association, the Club participated in the Save the Elm Project and helped establish the Horticultural Library.
+We continue to support The Maple Hill Gardeners.
+We sponsor an annual scholarship to a High School graduate.

 Beginning in 1992, the Wheeler House garden was restored in honor of the late Lucie Beebe.
 Restoration took place over a two-year period and included redesigning the garden as well as rebuilding the stone walls.
 Today, the Lucie Beebe Garden stands as a testament to the continued dedication of the Club members, who regularly volunteer their time to maintain it.